ClickCease

 The federal government is moving forward with a plan to allow teenagers to drive large trucks from state to state in a test program.
 According to an ABC News report, truck drivers operating big rigs across state lines must be at least 21.
 However, an apprenticeship program required by Congress to help ease supply chain backlogs would allow 18- to 20-year-olds to drive large trucks outside their home states.

-This pilot program is detailed in a proposed rule from the Federal Motor Carrier Safety Administration (FMCSA) that would essentially screen the teens barring any with DUI violations or traffic tickets for causing a crash.
+This pilot program is detailed in a proposed rule from the Federal Motor Carrier Safety Administration (FMCSA) that would screen the teens, barring any DUI violations or traffic tickets for causing a crash.

-However, safety advocates say the program runs counter to data showing younger drivers are involved in more crashes than older ones.
+However, safety advocates argue that the program contradicts data indicating a higher crash rate among younger drivers than older ones.
 They say it might also be less than prudent to allow teens to be responsible for large trucks and rigs that could weigh about 80,000 pounds and cause catastrophic damage when they hit smaller passenger vehicles.

 Congress required the apprenticeship pilot program as part of the infrastructure bill signed into law on Nov.
 15. The American Trucking Associations, which is an industry trade group, supports this program saying that it will help with the nationwide shortage of truck drivers.